-Test Track is located in Future World at Epcot.
+Test Track is located in World Discovery at EPCOT.
 Design and test your own car on this exhilarating attraction.

 Ride Information Restrictions Location Fun Facts Top 5 Tips